-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact IV.
-BIOLOGICAL RESOURCES Would the Project: a) Have a substantial adverse effect, or directly or through habitat modificate on any species identified as a candor sensitive, or special status species or regional plans, policies, or regulate or by the California Department of I and Game or U.S. Fish and Wildlife ions, lidate, in local ations, =ish
+IV.
+BIOLOGICAL RESOURCES -- Would the Project:

+a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?